 \subsection{Gradient Estimation for Gaussian Mixture}

 \paragraph{Stein's lemma} Stein's lemma provides a first-order gradient identity for a multivariate Gaussian distribution.
-The univariate case of Stein's lemma can be described as follows: \begin{lemma} Let a function $h(\cdot): \mathbb{R} \mapsto \mathbb{R}$ be continuously differentiable. $q(z)$ is a univariate Gaussian distribution parameterized by mean $\mu$ and variance $\sigma$.
+The univariate case of Stein's lemma can be described as follows: \begin{lemma} Let function $h(\cdot): \mathbb{R} \mapsto \mathbb{R}$ be continuously differentiable. $q(z)$ is a univariate Gaussian distribution parameterized by the mean $\mu$ and variance $\sigma$.
 Then, the following identity holds:

-\end{lemma} Bonnet's theorem \cite{bonnet} and Price's theorem \cite{price}, which can be derived from Stein's lemma, enable the reparameterizable gradient estimation of the Gaussian mean vector and covariance matrix, respectively. \citet{lin2019stein} generalized Stein's lemma to exponential family mixtures and linked it to the reparameterization trick.
-Stein's lemma has been applied to various fields of deep learning, including the Bayesian deep learning \cite{lin2019fast} and adversarial robustness \cite{smoothed}.
-Our work is the first to apply Stein's lemma to GANs.
+\end{lemma} \citet{lin2019stein} generalized Stein's lemma to exponential family mixtures and linked it to the implicit reparameterization trick.
+Stein's lemma has been applied to various fields of deep learning, including Bayesian deep learning \citep{lin2019fast} and adversarial robustness \citep{smoothed}.
+To the best of our knowledge, our work is the first to apply Stein's lemma to GANs.